pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 - 📱 Enable 2FA for your PyPI account and store recovery codes securely.
 >>>>>>> 029bd04 (fix: edits from @webknjaz)

 These steps will significantly reduce risks to your packages, contributors, and the broader Python ecosystem.
-Don’t wait—start securing your workflows today.
+Don’t wait — start securing your workflows today.
 </div>